Baptism

 Annulments

 According to Catholic teaching, marriage is a permanent partnership of a man and a woman (see Catechism of the Catholic Church, No. 1601).
 Because a marriage lasts “until death do us part,” no one can enter into a second permanent partnership while his/her first spouse is living.
-Even if the civil contract is dissolved through divorce, the spiritual bond continues.
+The spiritual bond continues even if the civil contract is dissolved through divorce.
 The couple remains married in the eyes of the Church.

 However, the Church also recognizes legitimate reasons why a wedding may not have led to a valid marriage.
-If through the annulment investigation the Church comes to moral certitude that no valid sacramental marriage took place, then the parties are free to marry someone else.
+If, through the annulment investigation, the Church comes to moral certitude that no valid sacramental marriage took place, then the parties are free to marry someone else.
 An annulment is concerned mainly with the personal and spiritual aspects of marriage.
 It does not “erase” the civil contract, and it does not render the children illegitimate.
-It merely states that after thorough investigation, the Church has decided that a marriage, as the Church understands marriage, was not valid.
+It merely states that after a thorough investigation, the Church has decided that a marriage, as the Church understands it, is invalid.

 For further information, please contact Father Danda.